There are two maintenance issues that can negatively impact the look and life of a bespoke garment: poor cleaning and poor pressing.

 There is, however, one dry cleaner in the USA that really understands all the nuances associated with hand cleaning and hand ironing bespoke:

 In a June 2024 posting, entitled "New York Clothing Resources", Simon Crompton listed 2 dry cleaners recommended by his over 1 million annual website readers.
-These 2 dry cleaners include RAVE FabriCARE (even though we're located in New York City).
+These 2 dry cleaners include RAVE FabriCARE (even though we're not located in New York City).

 His one paragraph summation includes the following statement: